 \subsection{Circular orbit, ISCO and Orbital frequency}

 In this paper, we focus on circular orbits.
-For an object moving in a circular orbit, the radial velocity and radial acceleration of the object vanishes simultaneously; leading to the condition $V_{\sigma}=0$ and $dV_{\sigma}/d\hr=0$.
+For an object moving in a circular orbit, the radial velocity and acceleration vanish simultaneously, leading to the condition $V_{\sigma}=0$ and $dV_{\sigma}/d\hr=0$.
 The stability of such orbits against radial perturbation is dictated by the condition $d^2V_{\sigma}/d\hr^2<0$.
-It is more convenient to use an effective potential term $V_{\textrm{eff}}$ for the calculation which can be written as follow \cite{PhysRevD.86.044033}
+It is more convenient to use an effective potential term $V_{\textrm{eff}}$ for the calculation, which can be written as follows \cite{PhysRevD.86.044033}